0xF331-D3AD/blog/Content/ctf/tryhackme/Sakura.md

 ![SakuraLoverAiko](https://i.postimg.cc/BQXCtwfy/sakura-lover-aiko.png)

-There's a website that allowes users to share plain text through public posts ("pastes"), it's called "Pastebin".
-The hacker in his tweets reffers to it's Dark Web equivalent, Deep Paste.
+There's a website that allows users to share plain text through public posts ("pastes"), it's called "Pastebin".
+The hacker in his tweets refers to its Dark Web equivalent, Deep Paste.

 So let's fire up Tor, then search for hidden wiki, and then try a couple of dark web search engines, that are listed in there.
 I had luck with OnionLand.
-Search for DeepPaste with it and you should find this:
+Search for DeepPaste with it, and you should find this:

 ![DeepPaste](https://i.postimg.cc/13Z2WgdT/deep-paste.png)

 Click on the 'Deep Paste' on top and you'll be navigated to the page where you can create pastes.
 Scroll down to the bottom and click on "Search Pastes..." and paste the MD5 from Twitter.
-If no luck in finding it, here's a srceenshot:
+If no luck in finding it, here's a screenshot:

 ![Wifi-stuff](https://i.postimg.cc/0269gJcy/wifi-stuff.png)

-What is the URL for the location where the attacker saved their WiFi  SSIDs and passwords?
+What is the URL for the location where the attacker saved their Wi-Fi  SSIDs and passwords?

 > http://depasteon6cqgrykzrgya52xglohg5ovyuyhte3ll7hzix7h5ldfqsyd.onion/show.php?md5=0a5c6e136a98a60b8a21643ce8c15a74

-What is the BSSID for the attacker's Home WiFi?
+What is the BSSID for the attacker's Home Wi-Fi?

 BSSID stands for Basic Service Set Identifier, and it’s the MAC physical address of the access point or wireless router that is used to connect to the WiFi.